purescript/documentation/guides/Getting-Started.md

 Start by pressing the Tab key to use the autocompletion feature.
 You will see a collection of names of functions from the Prelude which are available to use.

-To see the type of one of these values, first import the appropriate module using the `import` command. `pulp init` configures `.purs-repl` to install `Prelude` automatically, so you won't have to do it yourself.
+To see the type of one of these values, first import the appropriate module using the `import` command.

 Next, use the `:type` command, followed by a space, followed by the name of the value:

+    > import Prelude
     > :type map
     forall a b f.
 Functor f => (a -> b) -> f a -> f b